vanzonr/catsub/README.md

                        from standard input;
      %VARNAME          Variable name to substitute;
      VALUE1 VALUE2 ...
 Values to substitute for the variable;
+     -s                Print statistics to stderr on resolved and unresolved variables.
      -u                Escaped percentage in template are returned unescaped;
      --help            Show this help page.